PostHog/posthog.com/contents/blog/best-microsoft-clarity-alternatives.md

 1. **It's easy to use:** Lucky Orange has a simple UI compared to popular analytics tools, which makes it easy for users analyze user behavior and identify issues with their websites.

-2. **It helps them improve conversion:** Customers are mostly using Lucky Orange to optimize landing pages and e-commerce checkout flows, which Lucky Orange makes easy.
+2. **It helps them improve conversion:** Customers are mostly using Lucky Orange to optimize landing pages and e-commerce checkout flows, which it makes easy.

 3. **It doesn't impact page speed:** Users report Lucky Orange has negligible impact on website performance, which they value highly.